• Home

-Traditionally, Mandalas are a circular design, but In modern terms a mandala can be any symbol that helps to focus the mind.
+Traditionally, Mandala art is circular in design, but In modern terms a mandala can be any symbol that helps to focus the mind.
 They are often drawn with a square and four gates containing a circle with a centre point, but I have seen many that don’t necessarily fit the traditional description.
 One example would be the many ‘Hand Of Fatima’ tattoos I have seen, not circular, but definitely a mandala of sorts.
-Here are 40 beautiful mandala drawing ideas, as well as how to draw one.
+Here are 40 beautiful mandala art designs, as well as how to draw one.

 Disclosure: Some of the links in this post are affiliate links.
 If you go through them to make a purchase I will earn a commission.
 Keep in mind that I link these companies and their products because of their quality and not because of the commission I receive from your purchases.